Moffefe/MycoBox/docs/zigbee.md

 * previously paired devices are removed from the MycoBox Zigbee network,
 * the Zigbee Controller restarts,
-* devices must be paired again before they can be used.
+* devices must be paired again before they can be used,

-Individual bindings should be reviewed after rebuilding the Zigbee network.
+* MycoBox bindings should be reviewed and tested again.

-> This is different from simply removing a binding.
-Removing a binding leaves the Zigbee network intact.
+> This is different from removing a binding.
+Removing a binding leaves the Zigbee network and paired devices intact.

+It is also separate from the Main Controller factory reset described in the troubleshooting documentation.

 ---